databrickslabs/overwatch/docs-compose/overwatch_docs/content/FAQ/_index.md

 ![Enable_User_email](/images/FAQ/FAQ9_user_email_enable.png)

+{{% notice warning%}}
+If you set this property and someone in your org depends on one of these fields for their workflow this will overwrite their value.
+They should not be doing this and if they are they need to stop before 11.3 as this will be part of DBR by then.
+For example if a dev team is using something like "if not sc.getLocalProperty("user"): doThing()" then this will now be set so their code would break.
+{{% /notice %}}

 ## Q10: My view is giving me some strange error when I try to select from it, how do I fix it?
 Occasionally the views have an issue with their refresh and get stuck.
 If you're having a strange error with your view, try the following code snipped to try and repair it.